celestiaorg/celestia-node/docs/adr/adr-001-predevnet-celestia-node.md

 A "Celestia Node" will be distinctly different than a "Celestia Core" node in the initial implementation for devnet, with plans to merge consensus core functionality into the general design of a "Celestia Node", just added as an additional `ConsensusService` on the node.

-For devnet, we require two modes for the Celestia Node: `light` and `full`, where the `light` node performs data availability sampling and the `full` node processes, stores, and serves new blocks from Celestia Core consensus nodes.
+For devnet, we require two modes for the Celestia Node: `light` and `full`, where the `light` node performs data availability sampling and the `full` node processes, stores, and serves new blocks from either Celestia Core consensus nodes *(required for devnet)* or from other Celestia `full` nodes *(optional for devnet)*.

 **For devnet, a `light` Celestia Node must be able to do the following:**
 * propagate relevant block information (in the form of `ExtendedHeader`s and `ErasureCodingFraudProof`s to its "Celestia Node" peers